JORDAN-RYAN1/GreenBorrow/README.md

 - **CDN Integration** for global performance
 - **Advanced Analytics** with machine learning
 - **Partnership Integration** with local governments

+### 🤖 **Future AI Integration**

+*Currently, CO₂ savings are entered manually based on predefined estimates for each item.
+In future versions, we plan to integrate **AI-powered calculation** that can automatically estimate CO₂ impact based on item type, usage, and condition, making impact tracking smarter and more accurate.*

 ## 🏆 **Hackathon Highlights**